JustBarnt/Lead-Developer-Documentation/README.md

 Devlin Peck is a popular Articulate Storyline developer, he has a [website](https://www.devlinpeck.com/tutorials) with several useful tutorials.

 ### Git SCM
 Git SCM is a command-line Source Code Management tool.
 I will go into more detail in the [Github README](./Github/Github-README.md) file.
-But I will list resources here I found useful for learning Git SCM quickly.
+But I will list resources here I found useful for learning Git SCM.

 1. [Git SCM Documentation](https://git-scm.com/docs)
 2. [Official Git Tutorial](https://git-scm.com/docs/gittutorial)